Sérgio Barboza: Club career

-Rajasthan United
+I-League

-In August 2022, Rajasthan United completed the signing of Barboza, on a one-year deal.
+In August 2022, Rajasthan United completed the signing of Barboza on a one-year deal.

 On 25 August, he missed the winning penalty on his debut for the club against East Bengal in the Durand Cup, in a 0–0 stalemate.
 Eleven days later, he scored his first goal for the club against Indian Navy which helped Rajasthan United qualify for the knockout stage of the Durand Cup.
 An excellent through ball by Gyamar Nikum was met by Barboza in the 89th-minute and he finished confidently past the goalkeeper to seal a 2–0 win for his team.
 He was also part of his team's Baji Rout Cup win in Odisha.

+On 14 August 2023, Delhi FC announced the return of Barboza.
+He made his second debut on 30 October, playing at home at the Namdhari Stadium, Bhaini Ala, against TRAU in a 1–1 draw.
+His first goal came in the next match, against Rajasthan United on 2 November.
+Barboza captained his team to a 4–3 win at home; his goal came off a penalty in the 53rd-minute.
+Barboza scored a brace against Gokulam Kerala on 23 March 2024 resulting in a 2–0 away from home.
+He added a hattrick four days later, as the hosts defeated Shillong Lajong 3–1.
+He scored again in his club's final game of the season, a tap-in in the eight minute of stoppage time against league leaders Mohammedan on 13 April, resulting in another 3–1 victory.